tivac/modular-css/packages/vite/README.md

 ### `processor`

-Pass an already-instantiated `Processor` instance to the rollup plugin.
-It will then add any files found when traversing the modules to it and both the rollup-discovered and any already-existing files will be output in the final CSS.
+Pass an already-instantiated `Processor` instance to the vite plugin.
+It will then add any files found when traversing the modules to it and both the vite-discovered and any already-existing files will be output in the final CSS.

 #### `styleExport`